 Acquire the skills to shape international development and trade policy, and lead social change.

-The DPP Program prepares students for global careers in leading social change; creating prosperity through trade and investment flows; designing, implementing and analyzing better public policies; and promoting human rights and social justice.
+The DPP Program prepares students for global careers in leading social change and sustainable development; creating prosperity through trade and investment flows; designing, implementing and analyzing better public policies; and promoting human rights and social justice.

 The Masters in International Policy and Development - the "policy" component of DPP - is for students seeking careers in: